BMBIT-oss/PAI_WIKI/Homebridge.md

 ```
 If you need `arm_stay` or `arm_sleep`, change your `restrictTargetState`.
 It is an array of `targetStateValues` indexes to exclude.

+You can lookup escaped partition names like `../partitions/First_floor` in MQTTExplorer.

+Unescaped `../partitions/First floor` will not work.

 EVO panels do not support `armed_night`.

 Motion sensors: